-Section E Electronic Benefits Transfer (EBT)
+Section E Electronic Benefits Transfer (EBT) and ECC Connect App

 All contracted child care centers and homes must use the EBT attendance tracking and payment system to receive subsidy payments.